gruns/gitauthors/README.md

 # GitAuthors

-GitAuthors is simple tool that prints a useful summary of a repo's authors: name, email, number of commits, and last commit date.
+GitAuthors is simple tool that prints a useful summary of a repo's authors.
+Summary output includes each author's name, email address, number of commits, and date of last commit.

 Once, installed, it's available via the `gitauthors` command.